 Resources are continually being developed in and around the Anglican Communion by practitioners, leaders and missiologists – all involved in evangelism, discipleship and church growth.
 Anglican Witness has been tasked to showcase resources, publications and ministries that receive positive feedback across a variety of contexts from around the world.

 The resource hub focuses on discipleship, the five marks of mission, youth and children, evangelism, and unreached people groups.Go to Resource Hub

 The Anglican Communion has over 85 million members all over the world, majority of them are under the age of 35 and live in developing countries.
-We see investing in young people from social, political, economic, cultural, religious, or evangelistic stand point a top priority of every institution of the world, especially the Church.READ MORE
+Therefore, investing in young people - from social, political, economic, cultural, religious, or evangelistic stand point - must be a top priority of every institution of the world, especially the Church.READ MORE

 The global people movement is central to the work of the Church as it determinates the nature of Christian communities in the globalised society and shapes the world’s cultural, social, political and economical context, including shaping the global Mission.